Course overview Course overview

 Weapons and Props for Games Student gallery

-My instructor "Ethan Hiley" was nothing short of awesome he answered everything in great detail and helped me and my other class mates with anything we needed in a timely, detailed, and polite, manor.
+My instructor was nothing short of awesome.
+He answered everything in great detail and helped me and my other classmates with anything we needed in a timely, detailed, and polite manner.

 Ethan's style of teaching is phenomenal.
 I had a few doubts as to how I should proceed with my future projects, and Ethan's workflow gives me clarity and confidence on how to approach them.